MrR0807/Notes/understanding-parquet-file.md

 * `ProtoParquetWriter`;
 * `ThriftParquetWriter`.

-The biggest problem I think with trying to implement your own `ParquetWriter` is lack of good documentation.
+The biggest problem I think with trying to implement your own `ParquetWriter` is lack of good documentation and clear guidance how all classes interact.

-##### Example `ParquetWriter`
+##### `ExampleParquetWriter`

-Parquet format Java implementation developers decided not to create a simple, production ready Parquet writer or reader and everything should go through other encodings (e.g. Protobuf, Avro etc.).
-At least from the first glance.
+Parquet format Java implementation developers decided not to create a simple, production ready Parquet writer or reader.
+Everything it seems should go through other encodings (e.g. Protobuf, Avro etc.).
 However, they've created some example implementations of `ParquerWriter` in [example package](https://github.com/apache/parquet-mr/tree/master/parquet-hadoop/src/main/java/org/apache/parquet/hadoop/example).
 It is hard to know whether these implementations should be used in production code or not (if I don't want to jump through Avro hoops), but here's the example of using it:

 ```java